Taylor University's Profile

 - 100% report a meaningful relationship with God

-- Taylor Lighthouse is in its 41st year of sending students abroad to learn and build their faith through global service
+- Taylor's Lighthouse program is in its 44th year of sending students abroad to learn and build their faith through global service.

-- Taylor is home of the first campus chapter of Mu Kappa, now celebrating its 26th year
+- Taylor is home to the first campus chapter of Mu Kappa, now celebrating its 29th year.

 - Member of the NAIA